Past Events and Performances

 Inspired by a 2013 New York Times article, "Children and Guns: The Hidden Toll", One in the Chamber takes us through the aftermath of a horrific accidental shooting.
 The play examines the tragic impact gun access has on one family and uses their story to discuss larger issues of gun ownership and youth gun safety.

 Seeking young people's perspectives on gun violence, the Chamber team invited the Council to write response pieces to the play itself.
-They did, and on September 6, 2015 - closing night of the show - professional actors will read two of their pieces as part of a talkback that will also feature Congresswoman Loretta Sanchez, the authors of the New York Times article and community organizations from both sides of the issue.
+They did, and on September 6, 2015 - closing night of the show - professional actors read two of their pieces as part of a talkback that will also feature Congresswoman Loretta Sanchez, the authors of the New York Times article and community organizations from both sides of the issue.

 Eight talented young playwrights perform a live reading of their original play, Stage Fright.
 Stage Fright explores the topic of fear through hilarious and poignant vignettes, culminating in a Choose Your Own Adventure-style performance where the audience decides the ending!